getanewsletter/angular-logentries/README.md

     '$logentriesProvider',
     function($logentriesProvider) {

-        // setDebug(true) outputs to console, setDebug(false) sends it to logentries
+        // setDebug(true) outputs to console
         $logentriesProvider.setDebug(true);

+        /**
+          * if no token is given no logs will be sent to logentries */
         $logentriesProvider.init('yourtokengoeshere');
     }
 ]);